Comparison

 Is Superset open source?

-Yes.
-Superset is open source under Apache 2.0 with zero telemetry.
+No. Superset is source-available on GitHub under Elastic License 2.0 (ELv2).
 GitHub Copilot is closed source.